giofontana/argocd-ocp/README.md

-# argocd-ocp
+# ArgoCD Manifests for OpenShift Tools

-This repo contains manifests to deploy the following tools on any OpenShift which has ArgoCD running.
+This repo contains manifests to deploy the following tools on any OpenShift cluster which has **ArgoCD** running.

 **[Advanced Cluster Management](#acm---advanced-cluster-management)**<br>
 **[Advanced Cluster Security (StackRox)](#acs---advanced-cluster-security)**<br>